Hanchenli/Hanchenli.github.io/_pages/about.md

   - /about.html
 ---

-I am a rising third year undergraduate at University of Chicago studying Mathematics (Honors), Computer Science (Honors) and Statistics.
+I am a rising fourth year undergraduate at University of Chicago studying Mathematics (Honors), Computer Science (Honors) and Statistics.
 My research interest lies around providing **system & networking** support for **multimedia** and **machine learning** applications.
 My previous experiences mainly include video conferencing and LLM serving. <br />

-I have been fortunate to work with Prof. Junchen Jiang at University of Chicago.
+I have been fortunate to work with Prof. Junchen Jiang at University of Chicago and I am currently interning at EPFL DIAS with Dr. Kyoungmin Young and Prof. Anastasia Ailamaki.

+I am looking for PhD position and research engineer intern in the 2024 Fall.
+Feel free to contact me at lihanc2002@uchicago.edu if you see a fit!

 ## Selected Publications